VRI-UFPR/IDA/README.md

 - Install conda or miniconda
 - run the bash script ```bash run.sh```

--The script is intended as an example of all the steps required.
+The script is intended as an example of all the steps required.
 It will download the duts-tr dataset extract, prepare the folders, create the path file mapping paths_input_mask_output.txt and paths_input_mask.txt, create the two conda environments genInpaint and ida and install the necessary packages in each.
-It will check if you have the pretrained model for the DeepFillv2, if you already downloaded it and put it in generative_inpainting/model_logs the script will procceed and generate the Inpainted images for the duts-tr dataset at DUTS-TR/DUTS-TR-Inpainted, the the computeKnn.py will run, which accepts input parametrization, the computation of the features will take a while and the proper background_mapping will be created at generate_samples.
+It will check if you have the pretrained model for the DeepFillv2, if you already downloaded it and put it in generative_inpainting/model_logs the script will procceed and generate the Inpainted images for the duts-tr dataset at DUTS-TR/DUTS-TR-Inpainted.
+Then, the computeKnn.py will run, which accepts input parametrization, the computation of the features will take a while and the proper background_mapping will be created at generate_samples.
 Finally the ida.py will run and the created samples will be available at generate_samples/output/

-- you can run ```python generate_samples/computeKnn.py --help```  to check the input parameterization.
+- (Optional) you can run ```python generate_samples/computeKnn.py --help```  to check the input parameterization.
-- you can run ```python generate_samples/ida.py --help``` to check the input parameterization.
+- (Optional) you can run ```python generate_samples/ida.py --help``` to check the input parameterization.

 ## Special thanks
 We would like to thank the authors of Generative Image Inpainting with Contextual Attention for the code of DeepFillv2 used in our work and the authors of Res2Net: A New Multi-scale Backbone Architecture for the Res2Net-PoolNet implementation.